JayeshVS10/kreate-task/README.md

 Payment gateway used - Stripe

-- Responsive Home page with prodcuts listing
+- Responsive Home page with products listing
 - Responsive Product page
 - Cart Page with checkout button
 - Implemented payment gateway for checkout which is in sandbox mode; you can use 4242424242424242 as the dummy card details and expiry and cvv you can use anything